 Take 5-10 minutes before starting to work to organize your to-do’s for the day, set priorities, and postpone whatever needs to be postponed.

 Here’s how to write a better to-do list from now on.

-In my opinion, this is the perfect time to devote to a hobby, your social life, learning, or taking care of your space.
+In my opinion, this is the perfect time to devote yourself to a hobby, your social life, learning, or taking care of your space.

 But remember, try with different schedules and see what works for you.